 The Senate Appropriations Committee chose to restructure its subcommittees differently from the House by maintaining twelve sub-panels.
-The Senate configuration combines Foreign Operations with the State Department, Broadcasting, and related agencies, creating a re-titled Subcommittee on State, Foreign Operations and Related Programs.
+The Senate configuration combined Foreign Operations with the State Department, Broadcasting, and related agencies, creating a re-titled Subcommittee on State, Foreign Operations and Related Programs.
+Subsequently, in late October, House and Senate Appropriations Committees agreed that for FY2006, appropriation bill jurisdictions would follow the House structure.
+Consequently, State Department funds were removed from the Senate-passed legislation (H.R.
+3507) and are incorporated in H.R.
+2862, the SSJC measure.

-This report covers funding and policy issues related to both Foreign Operations and State Department programs.
+This report covers funding and policy issues related to Foreign Operations, as addressed in the House and Senate, and State Department programs as debated in the Senate.
 The discussion and accompanying tables are designed to track the House Foreign Operations Appropriation measure, as well as the broader Senate State, Foreign Operations spending bill.
-To read about State Department/Broadcasting issues within the context of the House SSJC appropriation measure, see CRS Report RL32885, Science, State, Justice, Commerce and Related Agencies (House)/ Commerce, Justice, Science and Related Agencies (Senate): FY2006 Appropriations, by Ian F. Fergusson and Susan B. Epstein (coordinators).
+To read about State Department/Broadcasting issues within the context of the House SSJC appropriation measure and the final conference report, see CRS Report RL32885, Science, State, Justice, Commerce and Related Agencies (House)/Commerce, Justice, Science and Related Agencies (Senate): FY2006 Appropriations, coordinated by Ian F. Fergusson and Susan B. Epstein.